alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/rocketmq-example/readme.md

 And using two input bindings to subscribe messages.

-* input1: subscribe the message of `test-topic` topic and consume ordered messages(all messages should in the same MessageQueue if you want to consuming ordered messages).
+* input1: subscribe the message of `test-topic` topic and consume ordered messages(all messages should in the same MessageQueue if you want to consume ordered messages).

-* input2: subscribe the message of `test-topic` topic and consume concurrent messages which tags is `tagStr`, the thread number in pool is 20 in Consumer side.
+* input2: subscribe the message of `test-topic` topic and consume concurrent messages which tags are `tagStr`, the thread number in pool is 20 in Consumer side.

 see the configuration below: